African Logistics Paradox. Transport in Africa. Corridors. Online Course (10 ECTS, )

 - From the Port of Durban to Japan: USD 1,800

-How the intensive use of the ICT can reduce the logistics costs in Africa
+How the intensive use of ICT can reduce logistics costs in Africa

-The African Value Chains and how the companies can take advantages
+African Value Chains and how enterprises can take advantages

 Course intended for:

-Global companies wishing to export to Africa or import from Africa (both
+Global enterprises wishing to export to Africa or import from Africa (both

-African companies wanting to export from Africa or import to Africa
+African enterprises wanting to export from Africa or import to Africa

-African companies wishing to increase his intra-African trade
+African enterprises wishing to increase his intra-African trade

-Logistics companies (both African and Non-African) wanting to learn about the African Logistics sector
+Logistics enterprises (both African and Non-African) wanting to learn about African Logistics sector

-All people related to the transport and logistics in Africa
+All people related to transport and logistics in Africa

-The students who complete all the exercises will obtain the Diploma of the Professional Course: “Transport and Logistics in Africa” issued by EENI Global Business School.
+Upon successful completion of all exercises, students will receive the Diploma of the Professional Course: “Transport and Logistics in Africa” granted by EENI Global Business School.

 Students who have taken this course can validate and register for a Master or Doctorate at EENI.

-Subject 1- Introduction to the transport in Africa.
+Subject 1- Introduction to Transport in Africa.
 Syllabus:

 African Transport Outlook 2040